 No matter if you break down a project into individual tasks for your team, show off your company’s milestones to potential investors, or simply organize your coming week, these timeline templates will let you forget about formatting and get straight down to recording and using your relevant data.

-Do you need more helpful and easy-to-implement templates?
+Do you need more helpful and easy-to-implement templates or more info about the project plan timelines?
 Feel free to read and apply our latest guides:

 A timeline is a chronological order of events.
 It can be a line with dates, events or actions.
 A project timeline is a visual list of tasks or activities placed in chronological order that allows project managers to view their project in one place.

 What is the timeline for the project?

 A timeline for a project provides an in-depth overview of the entire project from start to finish.
 You can see when a task starts and when it’s due as well as whether or not it’s dependent on another task.

 What’s the difference between timelines and Gantt charts?

 Gantt charts are focused more on workflow and task dependencies.
 They do not account for changes or multiple things happening at once.

 Timelines are more flexible, they adapt easily to changes in project plans.
 Timelines allow the workflow to be updated effortlessly.